sn0wba/gotabit/README.md

 ### `Gotabitd`

-`gotabitd` is the all-in-one CLI and node daemon for interacting with the Gotabit blockchain.
+`gotabitd` is the all-in-one CLI and node daemon for interacting with the GotaBit blockchain.

 To view various subcommands and their expected arguments, use the following command: